Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

 Freedom of the press is protected through the constitution, and Salvadoran journalists are generally able to report freely on the news, including reports critical of the government and opposition parties.
 At the same time, press freedom is hindered by a lack of public transparency, reflected in the absence of freedom of information legislation.
 Judges have the right to restrict media access to legal proceedings for cases they deem to be in the public interest or of national security.
-Despite reforms made in 2004 to the code of criminal procedure, defamation remains a criminal offense, and journalists are frequently prosecuted under this law.
+Another provision in the criminal code that allows judges to close court proceedings if they determine that the publicity will prejudice a case is considered by some media groups to limit press freedom, according to the U.S. State Department.
+Despite reforms made in 2004 to the code of criminal procedure, defamation remains a criminal offense.

-Under President Elias Antonio Saca's administration, both print and broadcast media are able to function freely and are largely privately owned, though Saca himself owns at least one radio network.
-There are five daily newspapers that each have a circulation of approximately 250,000, but most of the country depends on television and radio networks for the news.
-Limited resources prevent many media outlets from producing to their full capacity, and self-censorship is often exercised to avoid offending media owners and directors.
-There were no reported government restrictions on the internet in 2005 and access has grown by more than 1,000 percent in the last 5 years to just under 9 percent of the population.
+There are five daily newspapers that each have a circulation of approximately 250,000, but most of the country depends on privately-owned television and radio networks for the news.
+Limited resources prevent many media outlets from producing to their full capacity, and self-censorship is often exercised to avoid offending media owners, editors, and government officials.
+There were no reported government restrictions on the internet in 2006, and access has grown by more than 1,000 percent in the last five years to just under 10 percent of the population.